Fade into black: sit, chill, look, talk, roll, play, listen, give, take, dance, share

 Feb 16 2020

 Pia Camil (b.
 1980, Mexico City) lives and works in Mexico City.
 She has a BFA from the Rhode Island School of Design and an MFA from the Slade School of Fine Art, London.
-Her work has been exhibited internationally, with recent solo exhibitions including Telón de Boca, Museo Universitario del Chopo, Mexico City (2018), Split Wall, Nottingham Contemporary, Nottingham (2018), Fade into Black, SCAD Museum of Art (2018); Bara, bara, bara, Dallas Contemporary, Dallas (2017); Slats, Skins & Shopfittings, Blum & Poe, New York (2016); A Pot for a Latch, New Museum, New York (2016); Skins, Contemporary Arts Center, Cincinnati (2015); The Little Dog Laughed, Blum & Poe, Los Angeles (2014); Espectacular Telón at Sultana Gallery, Paris (2013); Cuadrado Negro, Basque Museum Centre for Contemporary Art, Vitoria-Gasteiz, Spain (2013) and El Resplandor at OMR projects, Mexico City (2009).
+Her work has been exhibited internationally, with recent solo exhibitions including Telón de Boca, Aichi Triennial Taming Y/Our Passion (2019) and Museo Universitario del Chopo, Mexico City (2018); Split Wall, Nottingham Contemporary, Nottingham (2018); Fade into Black, SCAD Museum of Art (2018); Bara, bara, bara, Tramway, Glasgow (2019) and Dallas Contemporary, Dallas (2017); Slats, Skins & Shopfittings, Blum & Poe, New York (2016); A Pot for a Latch, New Museum, New York (2016); Skins, Contemporary Arts Center, Cincinnati (2015); The Little Dog Laughed, Blum & Poe, Los Angeles (2014); Espectacular Telón, Sultana Gallery, Paris (2013); Cuadrado Negro, Basque Museum Centre for Contemporary Art, Vitoria-Gasteiz, Spain (2013) and El Resplandor at OMR projects, Mexico City (2009).

 Image: Pia Camil, Fade into Black, 2018.
 Courtesy the Queens Museum.
 Photo by Hai Zhang.